Confidence Hall

 In the 20th century, El Dorado County saw continued growth and development.
 The county's natural beauty and proximity to the state capital, Sacramento, made it an attractive location for residential and recreational opportunities.
 Today, El Dorado County is a vibrant community that blends its historical charm with modern amenities, drawing in both locals and visitors alike.

-This timeline provides a concise overview of the key events in the history of El Dorado County, California.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of El Dorado County, California.

 • 1848: Gold is discovered in Coloma, leading to the California Gold Rush.